 DS4Y benefits participating employers by increasing the supply of highly qualified young people with a focus on knowledge economy related skills.
 It builds employers’ overall capacity in digital domains and advances their own digitally-focused projects and activities.

-Be between 15 and 30 years of age at the start of the internship;
+• Be between 15 and 30 years of age at the start of the residency;

-Be legally entitled to work in Canada (i.e. citizen, permanent resident or refugee status);
+• Be legally entitled to work in Canada (either a citizen, permanent resident or person with refugee status);

-Please note that IMAA is not accepting applications directly from prospective youth interns.
-Host organizations, not IMAA, are responsible for advertising internship opportunities publicly and for recruiting and hiring interns.
+Please note that IMAA is not accepting applications directly from prospective youth interns or artists.
+Host organizations, not IMAA, are responsible for advertising opportunities publicly and for recruiting and hiring youth.

-Host organizations are strongly encouraged to consider equity and diversity when recruiting, hiring and hosting youth interns.
+Host organizations are strongly encouraged to consider equity and diversity when recruiting, hiring and hosting youth interns and artists.
 Consideration should be given for participation from the following designated groups: Indigenous people, official language minorities, persons with disabilities, racialized persons and women.

 Eligible activities include:

-Providing youth interns with the necessary equipment, workspace, workplace-related training and mentoring in order to enhance and maximize the internship experience;
+• Providing youth interns or artists with the necessary equipment, workspace, workplace-related training and mentoring in order to enhance and maximize the internship experience;

-Supporting youth interns in the development and implementation of work activities to provide participants with meaningful work experience and enhance their employability.
+• Supporting youth interns or artists in the development and implementation of work activities to provide participants with meaningful work experience and enhance their employability.

-Training costs related to youth upskilling, to a maximum of $3,000 including taxes per intern
+• Training costs related to youth upskilling, to a maximum of $2,000 including taxes per intern or artist

 The following expenses are not eligible for reimbursement:

-Salaries or honoraria for non-intern staff (except for time specifically devoted to training and mentoring)
+• Salaries or honoraria for non-intern or artist staff (except for time specifically devoted to training and mentoring)